-The heart of the ACE program is the mentoring relationship between the students and professionals from the A-C-E industries, with over 55 local firms providing volunteer mentors for the program.
-Mentors meet bi-weekly with students after school for a hands-on, interactive curriculum, including field trips and an RFP project.
+The heart of the ACE program is the mentoring relationship between the students and professionals from the A-C-E industries, with over 70 local firms providing volunteer mentors for the program.
+Mentor team members generally meet bi-weekly with students after school for a hands-on, interactive curriculum, including field trips and an RFP project.

-Over the last nine years, the Cleveland ACE program has provided over $550,000 in scholarships.
+Over the last eleven years, the Cleveland ACE program has provided over $950,000 in scholarships to over 150 students.

-Scholarships totalling over $122,000, funded by Construction Employers Association, University Hospitals, and other supporters, were awarded to 21 graduating senior students.
+Scholarships totalling over $125,000, funded by Construction Employers Association, University Hospitals, Cleveland Foundation, Cleveland American Institute of Architects and other supporters, were awarded to 23 graduating senior students.